Summary of Position

 - Update relevant website communications and press releases;

-- Provide regular updates on coordinator activities to T4A membership and TARC Board, Executive Directors’ Council, and other parties as requested;
+- Provide regular updates on coordinator activities to T4A membership, TARC Executive Director and other parties as directed;

 - Provide regular updates to TARC team members in weekly staff meetings;